voxel51/fiftyone/docs/source/user_guide/dataset_creation/common_datasets.rst

 Basic recipe
 ------------

+The interface for creating FiftyOne datasets from your data is conveniently exposed via the Python library and the CLI.
+The basic recipe is that you simply specify the path to the dataset on disk and the type of dataset that you're loading.

 .. tabs::

   .. group-tab:: Python

-    The interface for ingesting datasets is conveniently exposed via the `Dataset.from_dir` and `Dataset.add_dir` methods, which make it easy to get data from disk in any supported format by simply specifying the path to their containing directory on disk and the type of the dataset.

     .. code-block:: python